A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differential Privacy

 \begin{defn} \textbf{Differential Privacy} \citep{dwork2006calibrating}: A sanitization algorithm, $\M$, satisfies $\epsilon$-DP if for all subsets $S\subseteq Range(\M)$ and for all $X,X'$ such that $d(X,X')=1$,

 where $\epsilon>0$ is the privacy loss budget and $d(X,X')=1$ represents the possible ways that $X'$ differs from $X$ by one record. \end{defn}

+Definition \ref{def:dp} is known as $\epsilon$-DP.
+At a high level, DP links the potential for privacy loss to how much the answer of a query (e.g., statistic) is changed given the presence or absence of any possible person's data from any possible data set.
+The role of $\epsilon$ is to control the privacy loss.
+Intuitively, when $\epsilon$ decreases, the maximum distance between the probability distributions of $\M( X)$ and $\M( X')$ become smaller, indicating that $\M( X)$ and $\M( X')$ are less distinguishable in distribution.
+Hence, users cannot determine whether the mechanism's outputs are based on $X$ or $X'$, which in turn protects the confidential information of that record that distinguishes $X$ and $X'$.
+Thus, low values of $\epsilon$ indicate high privacy levels and vice versa. $\epsilon$-DP can also be interpreted from a more statistical perspective in the context of hypothesis testing and under both frequentist \citep{wasserman2010statistical} and Bayesian \citep{kasiviswanathan2014semantics} paradigms.

-Definition \ref{def:dp} provides what is known as $\epsilon$-DP.
-There are varying understandings of what it means to differ by one record.
-One interpretation is the presence or absence of a record, and the other has the difference as a change, where $X$ and $X'$ have the same dimensions. \citet{li2016differential} refers to these interpretations as \textit{unbounded DP} for addition or removal of a record and \textit{bounded DP} for the change of a record.
-They prove that unbounded DP satisfies an important composition theorem we will discuss later in this section (see Theorem \ref{thm:comp}), whereas bounded DP does not.
-Because many DP methods rely on Theorem \ref{thm:comp}, we assume unbounded DP in this paper.
+Two definitions exist on what it means to differ by one record \citep{kifer2011no}.
+One definition assumes the presence or absence of a record, where the dimensions of $X$ and $X'$ differ by one row, making $X$ and $X'$ unbounded neighbors.
+The other definition assumes a change in the value of one record, where $X$ and $X'$ have the same dimensions, making $X$ and $X'$ bounded neighbors. \citet{kifer2011no} refers to these as \textit{unbounded DP} for presence or absence of a record and \textit{bounded DP} for the change of a record. \citet{li2016differential} state that unbounded DP satisfies an important composition theorem, which we will discuss later in this section (see Theorem \ref{thm:comp}), whereas bounded DP does not.
+In this paper, we assume unbounded DP, because we rely on Theorem \ref{thm:comp}.

-Several relaxations of $\epsilon$-DP have been developed in order to inject less noise into the output, such as approximate DP \citep{dwork2006our}, probabilistic DP \citep{machanavajjhala2008privacy}, concentrated DP \citep{dwork2016concentrated}, R\'enyi differential privacy \citep{mironov2017renyi}, and zero-concentrated DP \citep{bun2016concentrated}.
-Though these definitions are still formally private, they offer slightly weaker privacy guarantees.
-In return, they typically lessen the amount of noise required.
-We will cover approximate DP, also known as $(\epsilon, \delta)$-DP, and zero-concentrated DP in depth, because most of the methods we test in our study use one of these two definitions.
+Several relaxations of $\epsilon$-DP have been developed in order to inject less noise into the output, such as $(\epsilon, \delta)$-DP \citep{dwork2006our}, probabilistic DP \citep{machanavajjhala2008privacy}, concentrated DP \citep{dwork2016concentrated}, R\'enyi DP \citep{mironov2017renyi}, and zero-concentrated DP \citep{bun2016concentrated}.
+Although these definitions use the same provable privacy framework, they utilize alternative parameters offering different privacy guarantees.
+In return, they allow more possibilities for the type of noise added.

 \begin{defn} \textbf{$(\epsilon, \delta)$-Differential Privacy} \citep{dwork2006our}: A sanitization algorithm, $\M$, satisfies $(\epsilon, \delta)$-DP if for all $X, X'$ that are $d(X,X')=1$,